 Bachelor and bachelorette parties usually occur pretty close to the wedding day.

-So if go by movie plot lines, you’d think that all bachelor and bachelorette parties occur the night before the wedding (we’re looking at you, The Hangover).
+So if go by movie plot lines, you’d think that all bachelor and bachelorette parties occur the night before the couple ties the knot (we’re looking at you, The Hangover).
 While this isn’t exactly true, it turns that a majority of both bachelor and bachelorette parties happen within the month prior to the wedding.
-According to the WeddingWire study, 63 percent of bachelor parties and 55 percent of bachelorette parties occur within a month of the wedding.
-So while this doesn’t mean that hosting your last-single-night bash the same weekend of your wedding is a good idea (IMO, it’s really not a good idea), a few weeks prior is actually the norm.
+According to the WeddingWire study, 63 percent of bachelor parties and 57 percent of bachelorette parties occur within a month of the wedding.
+So while this doesn’t mean that hosting your last-single-night bash the same weekend of your wedding is a good idea (IMO, last-minute bashes are really not a good idea), a few weeks prior is actually the norm.
+The groom- and/or bride-to-be will appreciate having a bit of a buffer between when the bachelor or bachelorette party occurs and when wedding planning starts to get really hairy (the days before the big day).

-And for those Type A pre-planners out there, know that planning a bachelor or bachelorette party too far in advance of the wedding is not the best idea, either.
-The sweet spot really seems to be three months or less before the wedding—fewer than 10 percent of bachelor and bachelorette parties occur more than four months prior to the big day.
+And for those Type A bridesmaids, groomsmen, and wedding party members out there, know that planning a bachelor or bachelorette weekend too far in advance of the wedding is not the best idea, either.
+The sweet spot really seems to be three months or less before the wedding—fewer than 10 percent of bachelor and bachelorette get-togethers occur more than four months prior to the big day.
+If the couple is planning their wedding in a year or more, you can wait few months after the engagement party before figuring out when to have the bachelor or bachelorette party!

 Spring and summer are the most popular seasons for bachelor and bachelorette parties.

 You may have already heard that fall is the most popular season for weddings—40 percent of weddings in the U.S. take place during the fall season.
 So it makes sense that most bachelor and bachelorette parties happen in the spring and summer months—just a short time before wedding season hits its peak.
-According to the WeddingWire study, April is the most popular month for bachelorette parties, and May is when the most bachelor parties occur.
-Another interesting tidbit—bachelor parties are more likely to celebrated during the summer, while bachelorettes more commonly take place in the springtime.
+According to the WeddingWire study, June is the most popular month for both bachelorette parties and bachelor parties.
+In the past, April has been the most popular month for these events, but due to COVID, the timeline has shifted for many wedding parties.

-Since it also turns out that most bachelor and bachelorette parties don’t take place far from the guests’ home base, it would make sense that warmer weather months are appealing—especially if outdoor activities are on the agenda.
-However, this is not to say that planning a bachelor or bachelorette party in the fall or winter months is a bad idea (in fact, 31 percent of bachelorette and 30 percent of bachelor parties occur during this time of year).
-In fact, they can be quite welcomed if you live in a cold-weather area and are booking a trip to a warm-weather destination!
+Since it also turns out that most bachelor and bachelorette parties don’t take place far from the guest of honor and invitees’ home base, it would make sense that warmer weather months are appealing—especially if outdoor activities are on the agenda.
+However, this is not to say that planning a bachelor or bachelorette party in the fall or winter months is a bad idea (in fact, 29 percent of bachelorette and 33 percent of bachelor parties occur during this time of year).
+In fact, they can be quite welcomed if you live in a cold-weather area and are booking a getaway to a warm-weather bachelor or bachelorette party destination, like Miami or Las Vegas (don't forget to pack the swimsuits!) or prefer fun activities like a cozy spa day or beer or wine tasting celebration.

 Bachelor and bachelorette parties tend to last one to two days.